sufrin/ThreadCSO/examples/README.md

 Don't make the rules too complicated, though!
 You could include some randomness in the game.

+#### Solutions
+Two solutions appear here:

+1. The implementation **Life**  is a shared-variable synchronous data-parallel program using barrier synchronization.

+2. The implementation **Lyfe** is a pure message-passing program, with each cell represented by an individual process.

+Usageof the programs (from SBT) is:

+`runMain Life -n«count»`     Uses «count» columns and rows in a square, and starts off with a random collection of cells alive.

+`runMain Lyfe «cols»X«rows» «width»x«height»` Uses «cols» columns and «rows» rows in a rectangle of dimension «width»x«height» pixels.

+It starts off with a random collection of cells alive.
+When run interactively from the terminal, the simulation can be stopped and started, and cells can be "painted" alive when it is stopped.
+For details run the program with `-h.`

+Other message-passing solutions could have workers working on larger rectangular regions of the grid, and exchanging the edges of their regions with neighbour workers on every generation.

-#### Advice (2023)
+#### Background
+An early version of the **Lyfe** implementation was hampered by the (mandatory) use of kernel threads, and could manage only a relatively small grid.
+Before the advent of *virtual threads* we had written:

-Experience suggests suggests that when using kernel threads, allocating a process to each square in the grid means that only a small grid can be dealt with before the operating system or the jvm begins to run out of thread resources.
-Using virtual threads (as provided by recent versions of threadcso) would be a better bet for a serious attempt (and we will present one due to Jones and Goldsmith (Programming in **occam2**) in due course).
-Other message-passing solutions will have workers working on larger rectangular regions of the grid, and exchanging the edges of their regions with neighbour workers on every generation.
+"Experience suggests suggests that when using kernel threads, allocating a process to each square in the grid means that only a small grid can be dealt with before the operating system or the jvm begins to run out of thread resources or gets swamped by context-switching overhead." and that:
+"Using virtual threads would be a better bet for a serious attempt (and we will present one due to Jones and Goldsmith (Programming in **occam2**) in due course)."

 ## Additional Examples